jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 Once valid credentials are obtained, we can authenticate with the remote system via PsExec and execute arbitrary commands or initiate a reverse shell.
 This  would give command-line control over the system, allowing further exploitation or ability to escalate privileges within the network.

 1. **Initial Nmap Scan**: Use the `-sV` flag to get the service version and `-sC` to run the default nmap script scans.
-If you get results like `smb2..` we can authenticate the SMB service using PsExec
+If you get results like `smb2..` for SMBv2 so we can authenticate the SMB service using PsExec
 ```
 nmap -sV -sC target
 ```